soupglasses/dotfiles/home-manager/README.md

 about it now, and not learn about it later.

-"Nix in my development workflow" is a great introduction for those who just want to get to up to speed with practically using nix:
+"Nix in my development workflow" is a great introduction for those who just want to get to up to speed with practically using nix.

+Do keep in mind that we are using home-manager to manage packages, and not `nix-env -i`.
+Plus, upgrades are handled with flakes `nix flake update` instead of `nix-channel --update`.

 [https://medium.com/@ejpcmac/about-using-nix-in-my-development-workflow-12422a1f2f4c](https://medium.com/@ejpcmac/about-using-nix-in-my-development-workflow-12422a1f2f4c)

+### Further reading

 Then for those who are more interested in learning about Nix, i would reccomend also looking at this meta resource with everything you should need to know: